MichaelScottKittenCo/MichaelScottKittenCo.github.io/_pages/about.md

 ![alt text](/assets/photos/thursday.jpg "PK and Friend")

-#### Clearly all of the collective creative energies of the Ryan's were too busy building shelters for PK to actually come up with a name...
+#### Clearly all of the collective creative energies of the Ryans were too busy building shelters for PK to actually come up with a name...

 ## PK kept coming back